News and Events

 Welcome New Fellows

 December 6, 2024 Join us congratulating our new Faculty and Student Cambio Fellows for this academic year.
-Click here for more information about our fellow program and a full list of our fellows.
-Faculty Fellows Astrid Villamil- Assistant Professor, Communication, MU Clay Hurdle- Assistant Professor, Human Development & Family Science, MU Celia Alpucho Keyser- Instructor of Spanish School of Languages, Literatures, & Cultures, MU David Crespy- Professor of Theatre, Performance Studies, MU Diana Parra Perez- Assistant Professor, Brown School, Washington University, St. Louis Lucas Willsie- Assistant Professor, Swinney Conservatory of Music, Central Methodist University Maithe Enriquez- Professor, School of…
+Read more about our fellow program and see a full list of our fellows.
+Faculty Fellows Astrid Villamil- Assistant Professor, Communication, MU Clay Hurdle- Assistant Professor, Human Development & Family Science, MU Celia Alpucho Keyser- Instructor of Spanish School of Languages, Literatures, & Cultures, MU David Crespy- Professor of Theatre, Performance Studies, MU Diana Parra Perez- Assistant Professor, Brown School, Washington University, St. Louis Lucas Willsie- Assistant Professor, Swinney Conservatory of Music, Central Methodist University Maithe Enriquez- Professor, School of Nursing, MU…

 Flyer for ISPN Conference 2024